sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-03-21-linked-list-patterns.md

 Interview shortcut:
 if you are solving a linked-list problem optimally, the expected answer is often:
 "One pass or two passes, `O(n)` time, `O(1)` extra space, with careful pointer rewiring."

+> [!TIP] What interviewers want to hear
+> State the invariant, explain the mutation order, and mention one trade-off beyond Big-O. That answer sounds much stronger than only quoting `O(n)` and `O(1)`.

 ---